OSECHI RYORI | Traditional Japanese New Year Food おせち料理 (EP254)

 Peel the baked sweet potato and mash it.
 Shape into a small ball, and that’s it!

-Eight means “expanding luck” in our culture, so I added to make it 8.
+Eight means “expanding luck” in our culture, so I added 2 dishes to make my Osechi consists of 8 dishes.

 YELLOW TAIL MISO DZUKE